Access to Palliative Care and Treatment of Children Bill [HL]

 Palliative Care Access

-It mandates NHS clinical services commissioners to arrange for the provision of specialist and generalist palliative care services, including access in hospitals, the community, and places of usual residence.
-It also ensures hospices receive pharmaceutical services on the same basis as other commissioned services.
-The bill emphasizes reducing inequalities in access to palliative care.
+The bill mandates NHS commissioners to provide access to specialist and generalist palliative care services, including hospital, community, and home-based care, for all ages.
+It requires that hospices receive pharmaceutical services on par with other NHS-commissioned services.
+The bill aims to reduce inequalities in access to palliative care.

 Treatment of Children with Life-Limiting Illnesses

-The bill introduces a mediation process before court applications for decisions on medical treatment for children with life-limiting illnesses.
-This process aims to resolve differences between health service bodies and those with parental responsibility or an interest in the child's welfare.
-Exceptions are made for urgent cases or where mediation is impossible due to the actions of those involved.
-The court will assume that treatment proposals from parents are in the best interests of the child unless proven otherwise.
+Before any court application concerning medical treatment for a child with a life-limiting illness, mediation between healthcare providers and those with parental responsibility or an interest in the child's welfare is required.
+Exceptions apply for urgent situations or if mediation is impossible due to the actions of those responsible for the child.
+The court will assume treatment proposals from parents are in the child's best interest unless proven otherwise.
+However, this does not force doctors or healthcare bodies to provide treatment against their reasonable judgment.

 Government Spending

 The bill doesn't specify exact figures for increased government spending.
-However, it is expected to lead to increased costs associated with expanding access to palliative care services, including staffing, facilities, and pharmaceutical provision.
-The precise financial impact will depend on the scale of service expansion needed to meet the bill's objectives.
+However, it is expected to lead to increased costs associated with expanding access to palliative care services, including staffing, medication, and resources for mediation processes.

 Groups Affected

-• Patients requiring palliative care: Improved access to services, potentially leading to better quality of life.
+Adults and children needing palliative care: Improved access to services and potentially better quality of life.

-• Hospices: Easier access to pharmaceutical services, improving financial stability and service delivery.
+Hospices: Easier access to pharmaceutical services, potentially improving financial stability.

 Powered by nyModel